tadeubanzato/SetMyPi/README.md

 # Basic Pack install for Raspberry Pi
 This will execute the following steps:
 1. Remove Bloatware
-2. Install and configure Samba to share folder /home/pi
+2. Install and configure Samba to share folder <b>/home/pi</b>
 3. Install NGINX webserver instead of Apache2
 4. Bind <b>/var/www/html</b> to a <b>/home/pi/webserver</b>

-*To define samba password run `sudo smbpasswd -a pi`*
+*To define samba password run `sudo smbpasswd -a pi` and restart service with `sudo service smbd restart`*

 To run this scripts automatically from GitHub just run the following command on shell </br>
 `sudo curl -fsSL https://raw.githubusercontent.com/tadeubanzato/SetMyPi/master/basicpack.sh | bash`